kromoser/exhibitionist/Notes.md

 "Which show are you interested in?"

-4. User gives input, and details of show are listed:
+4. User gives input, and details of show are listed.
+Also, other shows at the same museum are listed:

 "Nasreen Mohamedi"
 "Where: The Metropolitan Museum of Art"